noGreg/scribdStrip/README.md

 # Contribute

-If you want to fork and improve or modify something, please write [here](https://github.com/noGreg/scribdStrip/issues/1)
+If you want to fork and improve or modify something, please leave a comment [here](https://github.com/noGreg/scribdStrip/issues/1) about it 🙏